Tim907/oblivious-sketching-varreglogreg/README.md

 [![python-version](https://img.shields.io/badge/python-3.8%20%7C%203.9-blue)](https://img.shields.io/badge/python-3.8%20%7C%203.9-blue)

-This is the accompanying code repository for the paper submitted at ICLR (2023)
+This is the accompanying code repository for the ICLR 2023 publication "Almost Linear Constant-Factor Sketching for 𝓁₁ and Logistic Regression" by Alexander Munteanu, Simon Omlor and David P. Woodruff.

 ## How to install